 6.2.3.
-Violations of the Conflicts of Interest Policy

-If the Committee of Management (or Executive Officer as defined by S. 6.1 Roles and Responsibilities) has reasonable cause to believe a Committee member, employee, or partner organisation has failed to disclose actual, perceived or potential conflicts of interest, it shall:

-- inform the interested person of the basis for such belief and afford the person an opportunity to explain the alleged failure to disclose. - further investigation as warranted by the circumstances, - take appropriate disciplinary and corrective action if warranted.
+Violations of the Conflicts of Interest Policy If the BoardBoard (or Executive Officer as defined by S. 6.1 Roles and Responsibilities) has reasonable cause to believe a Board member, employee, or partner organisation has failed to disclose actual, perceived or potential conflicts of interest, it shall: - inform the interested person of the basis for such belief and afford the person an opportunity to explain the alleged failure to disclose. - further investigation as warranted by the circumstances, - take appropriate disciplinary and corrective action if warranted.

 Further procedures are documented in the Governance and Human Resources Manual.

 7. External: Legislative and Regulatory Framework

 Corporations Act 2001

 ACFID Code of Conduct

 8. Document Control

-Date Version Revision Description Approved by Committee of Management (date) Drafted/ Reviewed/Updated by 1 Original March 2006 January 2014 2 Re-endorsement N/A Kate Lee August 2018 3 Revision in new template, several changes including content to include definition and guidelines November 2018 Corinne Stroppolo, Kate Lee
+Version Revision Description Approved by Board (date)

+1 Original March 2006

+2 Re-endorsement N/A

+3 Revision in new template, several changes including content to include definition and guidelines November 2018

+4 Updated for terms November 2023